Ramgarh district: Nature tourism

 Patratu Dam or Nalkari Dam: Constructed on Nalkari and other small rivers; it is around 5 km from Patratu.
 Surrounded by hills, forest and rivers, Nalkari dam is used for picnicking and boating.
 The dam was constructed with the purpose of supplying water to Patratu Thermal Power Station.
 The total storage capacity of this dam is 81 square miles.
 Boating began on 14 January 2010 on the dam.
 Patratu dam is located 28 km from Ramgarh Cantonment and 35 km from Ranchi.

 Dhur-duria Fall: Dhur-duria Fall is situated near Sidhwar village, about 4 km from Ramgarh Cantonment.
 The fall is created on the course of Sherbhuki river.
 The road only goes up to Sidhwar village, so an approach road should be constructed from Sidhwar village to fall.
 The water falls from approximately 50 ft height.

 Am-Jharia Fall: Situated near the border of Halwadi and Sidhwar village.

 Nimi Fall: Nimi Fall is situated near Nimi village and around 5 km from Bhurkunda.

 Dhara Fall: Dhara Fall is situated near Khakara village under Gola Block.
 The government is planning to construct an approach road from NH-23 (between Gola and Peterwar) to the fall.

-Gandhaunia (Hindi: गंधौनिया (गरम पानी कुंड)): Situated at about 20 km. near Mandu.
+Gandhaunia (Hindi: गंधौनिया (गरम पानी कुंड)): Situated at about 30 kmfrom Ramgarh town, near Mandu.
 It is a hot water spring (pond).

 Chutupallu: Situated about 10 km from Ramgarh on the Ramgarh - Ranchi NH 33 is a hill top with many dhabas (roadside eateries) and motels in the way after crossing Chutupallu that offer food.

 Bankhetta: Situated near Chutupallu.
 Water falls from a height giving the feeling of rainfall in a cave when someone claps inside.

 Liril Fall: Situated between Ramgarh and Chutupallu, it looks like the fall from the old Liril soap advertisement.
 It is popularly known as Liril Fall.

 Barso Paani: Situated at about 30 km from Ramgarh, near Charhi towards Hazaribagh.
 Water falls from the ceiling, giving the feeling of rainfall in a cave when someone claps.

 Hundru Fall: The Hundru Fall located near the Ranchi-Ramgarh district border is created on the course of the Subarnarekha River.